The 21st of July.

 While alone on a long drive on Tuesday, I switched on a scripture app I often listen to each morning.

 The reflection usually starts with a song that connects with the verse that will be discussed.
-And there was that song, Psalm 126, once again leading reflection.
+And there was that song, Psalm 126, once again.
+It was leading to the reflection.
 The same one I shared earlier in the week with a picture on Instagram.

 This song, Psalm 126, has been persistent in making itself heard and knowns to me over the last few weeks.